Primary

 Also targets: Shoulders

-Want Guillotine Press in your program?
+See where Guillotine Press fits in your weekly plan

 Lie on a flat bench.